localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

   Persistence must be configured for the LocalStack pod.
   The `/var/lib/localstack` directory should be persisted over LocalStack runs, typically in a volume.

-However, Lambda hot reloading & remote debugging are not supported in the Kubernetes executor as the bind mounting into pods cannot be done at runtime.
+Lambda hot reloading & remote debugging are not supported in the Kubernetes executor as the bind mounting into pods cannot be done at runtime.